Visual Aspects of Gaussian Periods and Analogues: Code

 \section{Code}

-Most of the code used to generate these images was written in Python, though the code for the animations (explained in section 3.1) and the generation of the Laurent polynomials $g_d$ (explained in Theorem 2 and section 3.1) was written in Sage for convenience reasons.
+Most of the code used to generate these images was written in Python, though we used Sage for convenience reasons to generate the animations (explained in Section \ref{sec:tracemaps}) and the Laurent polynomials $g_d$ (explained in Theorem \ref{thm:DGL} and Section \ref{sec:tracemaps}).
 Many algorithmic aspects of computing elliptic curve torsion points were based on the algorithms in \cite{CohenClassField, CohenNumThry}, and these are often cited in the comments of the code itself.
 Readers may access our code at the following GitHub link: \href{https://github.com/SamanthaPlatt/GaussianPeriodsandAnaloguesCode}{https://github.com/SamanthaPlatt/GaussianPeriodsandAnaloguesCode}